Community » Board of Trustees

 Paul

-Paul could not be happier to re-engage with Quaker education after graduating from a Quaker college (Earlham College '79), teaching at Friends Central in Philadelphia for eleven years, and serving as Head of School Tandem Friends School in Charlottesville, Virginia.
-At Tandem Friends, Paul was lucky enough to hire a brilliant middle school math and science teacher...
-Joe Doherty.
-Paul is currently a school head at The Hudson School in Hoboken, New Jersey and in his 44th year of school work as a teacher, coach, and school administrator.
-He is so excited for Joe and his family and for the State College Friends School community as it seems to be a perfect match of school and school leader.
-Paul says, "So much good work awaits us all!"
+Paul could not be happier to re-engage Quaker education at State College Friends School.
+After graduating from a Quaker college (Earlham College '79), teaching at Friends Central in Philadelphia for eleven years, and serving for eleven years as Head of School Tandem Friends School in Charlottesville, Virginia, Paul is currently a school head at The Hudson School in Hoboken, New Jersey.
+He joined the State College Friends School Board in 2022.
+Paul has been an independent school teacher, coach, and school administrator for forty-five years and has enjoyed every second of it.